git4rk/ApplicationServeronCloud/systemAccess.md

 When you provision a cell or a collective, you receive a preconfigured environment.
 Specifically, for a Traditional Network Deployment cell, you receive the following environment:

 * A Deployment Manager that is collocated with the IBM HTTP Server for development and testing purposes.
 * A custom node federated to the Deployment Manager.
 * The Deployment Manager, the IHS Server, and the Node Agent all initially provisioned to the STARTED state.

 If you require the web server to handle all user requests, then you might need to generate and propagate the plug-in after you deploy your application.

-**Avoid trouble:** Before you generate and propagate the plug-in, ensure that the following prerequisite tasks are complete:
+**Avoid trouble:** Before you generate and propagate the plug-in, ensure that the following prerequisite tasks are complete.

 * In your local Windows, Linux or MAC environment, ensure that [openVPN](systemAccess.html#setup_openvpn) is configured, started and you are connected to the appropriate region.

-* From the WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} Service Dashboard, click **Open the admin console** and login with wsadmin and the Admin Password that is provided in the Service Dashboard.
+* From the WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} service dashboard, click **Open the admin console** and log in with wsadmin and the Admin Password that is provided in the service dashboard.
 * From the Admin Console, create an application server (for example, ***server1***), because the Deployment Manager is federated with an empty custom node.
 * Start the server that you created.
 * During application installation, ensure that the modules of your application are mapped to the server you just started and to the web server (for example, ***webserver1***).

 The following high-level steps assume that the prerequisite tasks are complete.

 1. From the Admin Console, generate the plug-in from the Environment option.
-   1. Choose Environment > Update global web server plug-in configuration
+   1. Choose **Environment > Update global web server plug-in configuration**.
-   2. Click **OK** or **Overwrite to generate a new plug-in configuration file**
+   2. Click **OK** or **Overwrite to generate a new plug-in configuration file**.
 2. From the Deployment Manager, copy the plug-in to the web server configuration.

   ```